fengma1992/textlint-rule-alive-link/README.md

 ## Options

-Please write your configurations in `.textlintrc`.
+Please write your configurations in `.textlintrc`, `.textlintrc.js` is recommended.

 The default options are: